sneha0605/day1_20may-2024/README.md

-simple addition of new redme file in master branch.
+major changes in new redme file in master branch.